Unclassified Staff Advisory Council Elections

 The Unclassified Staff Advisory Council (USAC) would like to congratulate the following on their elections to USAC:

-- Amanda Watkins
+- Amanda Spencer

 We'd like to extend our thanks to all of you who participated in the voting.
 USAC is a meaningful form of service to the university, its staff, and students.
 We commend this year's winners on their willingness to serve.

-USAC Candidates Spring 2014
+USAC Candidates Spring 2015

-Nominee’s Statement’s of Interest for USAC Election 2014
+Nominee’s Statement’s of Interest for USAC Election 2015

-Term begins July 1, 2014
+Term begins July 1, 2015

 I am honored to be nominated for a position on USAC by my colleagues.
 It would be a privilege to work with other unclassified staff members from across campus to make Wright State University an even better workplace!
 I work with many units across campus to better serve students during their enrollment at Wright State University.
 I feel it is important to create collaborative relationships with departments and individuals across campus because it takes a village to raise a student.
 I feel the same way about USAC, it takes a village to create a wonderful workplace.
 Again, I am honored to be nominated to be a member of USAC.
 Thank you for your confidence in me to represent you.